sandialabs/ExTK/Scripts-Methods/base.md

 ### `ExplodeContract (Script Object)`
 The `ExplodeContract` script takes the selected model and create a list of original model positions and exploded model positions.
   - `ToggleExplodedView()`: This method changes the exploded view of the model by setting a toggled exploded variable.
-  - `ChangePosition()`: This method changes the position of the subitems of the model called from Unity's default `Update()` method.
+  - `ChangePosition()`: This method changes the position of the subitems of the model called from Unity's default [`Update()`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.Update.html) method.
-  - `ExplodeAndContract(Vector3,Vector3,int)`: ExplodeAndContract takes in three parameters a `Vector3` of the current model position, a `Vector3` of the move position to create the distance the model will move, and an `integer` for the total number of submodels that need to be moved.
+  - `ExplodeAndContract(Vector3,Vector3,int)`: This method takes in three parameters a `Vector3` of the current model position, a `Vector3` of the move position to create the distance the model will move, and an `integer` for the total number of submodels that need to be moved.
 The method is used to create the move distance for each sub-model item.

 ### `HidePart (Script Object)`
 The `HidePart` script will be automatically applied to the model when the `IntegrateUnityUI` script is added to the `ExplorationToolKit` object with script.